singh-man/books/crackingTheCoding/19_hints.md

 - \#86.
 4.5     If every  node on the left must be less than or equal to the current node, then this is really the same thing as saying that the biggest node on the left must be less than or equal to the current node.
 - \#87.
 4.12    What work is duplicated in the current brute-force algorithm?
 - \#88.
 1.9     We are essentially asking if there's a way of splitting the first string into two parts, x and y, such that the first string is xy and the second string is yx.
 For example,  x  = wat and y  =  erbottle.
 The first string is xy   =   waterbottle.
 The second string is yx   = erbottlewat.
 - \#89.
 4.11    Picking a random depth won't help us much.
 First, there's  more nodes at lower depths than higher depths.
 Second, even if we re-balanced these probabilities, we could hit a "dead end" where we meant to pick a node at depth 5 but hit a leaf at depth 3.
-Re-balancing the probabilities is an interesting , though.
+Re-balancing the probabilities is an interesting, though.
 - \#90.
 2.8     If you haven't identified the pattern of where the two pointers start, try this: Use the linked list 1->2->3->4->5->6->7->8->9->?, where the ? links to another node.
 Try making the ? the first node (that is, the 9 points to the 1 such that the entire linked list is a loop).
 Then make the ? the node 2.
 Then the node 3.
 Then the node 4.
 What is the pattern?
 Can you explain why this happens?
 - \#91.
 4.6     Here's one step of the logic: The successor of a specific node is the leftmost node of the right subtree.
 What  if there is no right subtree, though?
 - \#92.
 1.6     Do the easy thing first.
 Compress the string, then compare the lengths.